Kiev, Moscow exchange fire and prisoners as Zelensky signs new pacts

 Kiev has also been trying to counter-attack against Moscow for months, and a night-time Ukrainian drone attack led to a fire breaking out in an oil terminal at the Russian Black Sea port of Port Kavkaz, the local governor said.

 "Three cisterns with oil products were damaged and are on fire," the governor of the Krasnodar region, Veniamin Kondratyev, announced on his Telegram channel.
-Two employees of the oil terminal were slightly injured, he added.
+Two employees were slightly injured, he added.

 The flames could be seen on the nearby Crimean peninsula, which Russia annexed in 2014 in violation of international law.